-If there’s one topic everyone loves to talk about it is the US presidents.
+If there’s one topic everyone loves to talk about, except the Unibet Bonus Code which we all love, it is the US presidents.
 Especially, the myths and conspiracies about the most popular presidents.
 These are usually straight-up outrageous and full of imagination, while others are a bit more believable.
 Let’s take a look at the 4 most popular myths and conspiracy theories about the US presidents and we’ll let you decide which ones you want to believe in.

 1. Washington Redskins can predict the next president